open-sauced/docs/docs/opensauced-guides/students-guide/students-guide.md

    :::

 3. In the "Interests" section, select the various programming languages and topics you are interested in.
-Setting them helps us recommend open source projects that fit your interests.
+Setting them up helps us recommend open source projects that fit your interests.
 4. Manage your email preferences.

 ### Your Profile